 This course teaches skills needed to promote social and emotional development in young children and use positive guidance strategies to handle inappropriate behavior.
 Temperament, parenting styles, and child rearing issues such as feeding, potty training, and tantrums are a few of the topics covered.
-This course also provides students opportunities to plan and implement activities that promote children's self-concept, emotional, social and prosocial development.
+This course also provides students opportunities to plan and implement activities that promote children's self-concept, emotional, social and pro-social development.

-Demonstrate knowledge in the domains of social and emotional development in young children.
+- Demonstrate knowledge in the domains of social and emotional development in young children. - Plan and implement a lesson plan which promotes self-concept, self-esteem, self-

-- Plan and implement a lesson plan which promotes self-concept, emotional, social and/or pro-social development. - Apply skills in using positive guidance in an early childhood setting.
+- regulation, emotional, social and/or pro-social development. - Apply skills in using positive guidance strategies in an early childhood education setting to include adult modeling and conflict resolution.